nfabacus/wikipediaViewer/README.md

 - I will delete codes inside the files in src in the root, and rewrite the code for practice.

 ## Main points to practice
-- rewrite the code for the React component ES6 classes (React.component as opposed to React.createClass)
+- rewrite the code for the React component ES6 classes (React.Component as opposed to React.createClass)
 - props and state
 - event handlers
 - processing form